 Turn off notifications on your computer before training.
 We recommend putting your computer in “do not disturb” mode and turning off any notifications that typically might pop up on your screen!

-When showing the sign up process, create a story.
+When showing the sign -p process, create a story.
 We like to create a story about the family that we create, and we also use memorable names and passwords that we write out beforehand!

-Consider taking questions at the end or at the end of specific sections.
+Consider taking questions at the end of the training or at the end of specific sections.
 We recommend asking your participants to save their questions until the end of a section or the end of the entire training.
 This allows you to focus on delivery of the training and also means that you can cut off the question portion from the posted recording if needed!

 Just in case, queue up questions.
 We prep ahead with a few questions to get everyone going!
-We usually think of questions that we know would be asked in person or items that we ourselves have had over the years. :)
+We usually think of questions that we know would be asked in person or items that we ourselves have asked over the years. :)

 Record your session and post it on a friendly tool like YouTube or Wistia for viewing.
 Consider sharing out a “quiz” (you can send people to it during the training) with a few simple questions to confirm someone has watched it.
-We might recommend using SurveyMonkey or Google Forms for this action.
+We recommend using SurveyMonkey or Google Forms for this action.

 Host smaller virtual meetings using GoToMeeting, Google Hangouts, Zoom, or a phone call with your key Beanstack leads.
 It is critically important to have one training to which you can refer people.
 But you’ll also want to host smaller meetings with key groups to ensure that they watched the training, understand it, and are prepared for facilitation, however it will look this summer.
 Small groups of 10 and under make it easier to connect and less intimidating for people to ask questions.